Msfjel383/Receiver/README.md

 # Modified to be non blocking to keep loop fast.
 This Library has been forged and modified to use interrupt pin for mesuring the signals frome an RC receiver.
 Resulting in nonblocking main loop execution.

-only works on ESP32 Bords, tested on ESP S3.
+only works on ESP32 Bords, tested on ESP32 S3.

 # Receiver Library